caltechlibrary/nlp/README.md

 ## Description:

-This workshop consists of three one-hour workshops:
+This workshop consists of three one-hour sessions:

 1. [Text processing in Python](python-strings/)
     + [strings and their properties](python-strings/properties.md)